SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

-After preparing the plot data, and setting up the figure and axes objects, our example :ref:`MakeFigureFunction` calls 4 axes plotting functions:
+After preparing the plot data, and setting up the figure and axes objects, our example :ref:`MakeFigureFunction` calls 2 axes plotting functions:

-1. :ref:`PlotInfoBoxFunction`
+1. :ref:`PlotTracerThalweg`
-2. :ref:`PlotSshTimeSeriesFunction`
+2. :ref:`PlotTracerSurface`
-3. :ref:`PlotResidualTimeSeriesFunction`
-4. :ref:`PlotSshMapFunction`

 one for each :py:obj:`matplotlib.axes.Axes` object returned by :py:func:`_prep_fig_axes`.